#

 Your security stack, with its firewalls and endpoint detection, is designed to identify and block technical threats.
 While essential, these tools are fundamentally blind to the human element.
 They can’t predict when an employee with privileged access will fall for a sophisticated phishing scam or accidentally expose sensitive data.
 According to CISA, most security tools are not built to account for the human factors that lead to incidents.
 This creates a critical visibility gap.
 To truly understand risk, you need a solution that analyzes signals across employee behavior, identity systems, and threat intelligence, which is what a leading Human Risk Management platform is designed to do.

-The 3 Pillars of Human Vulnerability Management
+The 3 Pillars of Effective Human Vulnerability Management

 To effectively manage human vulnerabilities, you need to see the full picture.
 A single data point, like a failed phishing test, offers a limited view of your organization's risk.
 Without context, you can’t distinguish a minor misstep from a critical threat.
 A truly data-driven approach to human vulnerability requires a foundation built on three distinct yet interconnected pillars of data.
 By correlating information across these pillars, you can move from simply reacting to incidents to proactively predicting and preventing them.